chead2344/graph-manager-poc/README.md

 > It looks like you're running a federated schema and you've configured your service to report metrics to Apollo Graph Manager.
 You should only configure your Apollo gateway to report metrics to Apollo Graph Manager.

-I cannot find a way to fix this but it does not seem to affect the query execcution at all.
+I cannot find a way to fix this but it does not seem to affect the query execution at all.